Judy Teen: Release

 "Judy Teen" was released by EMI Records on 7-inch vinyl in the UK, Ireland, Belgium, Germany, Holland, Spain, Portugal, Italy, Japan and Australia.
 The B-side, "Spaced Out", was written by Harley, and produced by Harley and Parsons.
 It was exclusive to the single, but would later be included on a number of releases, the first being the 1992 CD single re-issue of the band's 1975 hit "Make Me Smile (Come Up and See Me)".
-It has also appeared as a bonus track on the 2000 CD re-issue of Harley's 1978 album Hobo with a Grin and on Cavaliers: An Anthology 1973-1974.
+It has also appeared as a bonus track on the 2000 CD re-issue of Harley's 1978 album Hobo with a Grin and on Cavaliers: An Anthology 1973–1974.

 Promotion

 A music video was filmed in April 1974, which featured the band performing the song, with some shots using kaleidoscope effects.
 On 23 May 1974, the band performed the song on the UK music show Top of the Pops.
 Although small segments of the performance survive, the original, full video has been presumed lost.

-Since its release, "Judy Teen" has been a consistent inclusion in Harley and the band's concerts, and various live versions have been recorded for official releases.
+Since its release, "Judy Teen" was a consistent inclusion in Harley and the band's concerts, and various live versions have been recorded for official releases.
 On 14 April 1975, Steve Harley & Cockney Rebel performed the song as part of their set at the Hammersmith Odeon, London, which was filmed and released as the film Between the Lines.
 Further live versions have been included on Live from London (1985), Stripped to the Bare Bones (1999), Anytime!
 (A Live Set) (2004), Live at the Isle of Wight Festival (2005) and Birmingham (Live with Orchestra & Choir) (2013).